 - We can assist with setting up companies if you are an investor or just creating a business here.

-- We can assist with the finding and purchasing of property, and setting up of an entity to purchase through.
+- Looking for property.
+We can assist with the finding and purchasing of property, and setting up of an entity to purchase through.

 - We can assist with relocation tasks such as helping with schools, accommodation, insurance, choosing locations.